pereiradaniel/RUBYMONK/README.md

 ## INFO

-Notes and experiments from Rubymonk
+Notes and experiments from Rubymonk.

 ## Contents